BHUTAN TRAVEL GUIDE

 Bhutanese unit of currency is the Ngultrum.
 1Nu. = 100 Chetrum.
 The Ngultrum is at par with the Indian Rupee.
 Approx. 1 USD$ = Nu.
 75

-What Clothing to carry?
+What Clothing to carry during Bhutan Visit?

-Bhutan Travel can be tricky if you don’t plan well due to wide range of temperature and climatic conditions, it is advisable to bring appropriate clothing.
+Bhutan Travel can be tricky if you don’t plan well due to the wide range of temperature and climatic conditions, it is advisable to bring appropriate clothing.
 From May to Sep. cotton clothes are sufficient, plus a woolen sweater or light jacket.
-From November to the end of April, you will need very warm clothes including long underwear or woolen tights to wear under trousers, and down jacket or coat.
-During visit to the monasteries, Dzongs and other religious institution, you should not wear shorts, hats and should be properly dressed.You can also contact us for more information on what to wear in Bhutan in different months?
+From November to the end of April, you will need very warm clothes including long underwear or woolen tights to wear under trousers, and a down jacket or coat.
+During visits to the monasteries, Dzongs and other religious institutions, you should not wear shorts, hats and should be properly dressed.You can also contact us for more information on what to wear in Bhutan in different months?

 What to pack in your Bhutan Tour?